The 1st/36th (Herefordshire) Regiment

 - 10 Nov Caroline Prigg daughter of Pte William Prigg and Mary, born on 4 November 1822.

-- 29 Dec Sarah Smith son of Sgt Robert Smith and Sarah, born on 11 December 1822.
+- 29 Dec Sarah Smith daughter of Sgt Robert Smith and Sarah, born on 11 December 1822.

 1823 36th (Herefordshire)

-- 25 May Helen Cope daughter of Pte John Cope and Catharine, born on 10 May 1823.
+- 25 May Helen Cope daughter of Pte John Cope and Catherine, born on 10 May 1823.

 George Bradley aged 25 years, of a very scrofulous habit, an invalid sent to Malta from the Ionian Islands, had been ill for 12 months, died of dysentery in a state of great exhaustion.